HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/manage_search/searchscopes_customlinks/add_nw_cstm_lnk.md

         -   For Google:http://www.google.com/search?&q=
         -   For Yahoo: http://search.yahoo.com/search?p=
 5. Enter the URL location where the portal can find the icon that you want to be displayed with the new custom link.
 Click **Check** icon path to ensure that the icon is available at the URL you specified.

-    !!! note
-        To set names for the custom link, you must create and save the link first.
+    **Note:** To set names for the custom link, you must create and save the link first.
 Then, locate the custom link on the list, and edit the link by clicking the **Edit** icon.
 The option for setting names in the other locales is available only on the Edit Custom Link page.